Directed by: Peter Chan || Produced by: Peter Chan, Andre Morgan

 Given mainland China’s censorship policies regarding art, speech, and the press, a considerable portion of the nation’s films have turned to historical settings to frame their narratives in order to avoid conflicts with the Chinese government on matters of film content and message.
 Film’s like the recent historical epic Red Cliff (RC, 2009) are representative of much of Chinese cinema nowadays, though the size and scale of something such as RC remains beyond most Chinese flicks.
 Peter Chan’s The Warlords is a likeminded picture that revels in the fantasy and spectacle of period conflicts to arouse its drama.
 In the case of The Warlords as it was with RC, national scrutiny on artistic content does not seem to negatively affect the quality of these historical dramatizations, even if the near constant emphasis on period genre is repetitive.

 Chan’s Warlord’s breaks little ground in light of the industry’s trends, but it executes a tried and true national formula by boasting impressive action sequences and dedicated performances on the part of leads Jet Li, Takeshi Kaneshiro, and Andy Lau.
 In many ways, it does much of what RC did but in a far more efficient manner.
 The riveting battle scenes and lead performances are every bit as accomplished as in John Woo’s latest epic, and one could argue they are even better.
 Admittedly, Warlords runs into pacing problems in its second half due to poor placement of the flashy action sequences, but altogether, the film packs a visceral wallop that’s rarely matched by other historical epics, either foreign or domestic.
+It’s an impressive combination of strong production values, great action sequences, consistent performances, and a memorable story.

 One thing that surprised me in this movie was Li’s performance.
 Having previously only been introduced to his American films, I was impressed at how much better an actor the man is when he’s speaking in his native language.
 He steals the show and demonstrates a wide dramatic range, being able to act the part of an action star-badass while also showing vulnerability and emotional depth.
 Kaneshiro and Lau have less colorful characters than Li, but they’re both distinct and written well enough that their chemistry with each other and Li is a major selling point of the movie.